open-telemetry/community/docs/how-to-handle-public-calendar.md

   - A link to the meeting notes
     - The meeting notes should be owned by the shared Governance Committee Google account.
       Having a document created can be requested from the GC via opening an issue in this repository.
-- Invited attendes: opentelemetry-calendar@googlegroups.com (see note on this Google Group above)
+- Invited attendees: opentelemetry-calendar@googlegroups.com (see note on this Google Group above)

 ### Adding a Zoom link to a meeting
 Open an issue in the community repository, requesting a new Zoom link.